-One of the world's fastest sprinters, Alexandra Burghardt is an Olympian and two-time German champion.
+One of the world’s fastest sprinters, Alexandra Burghardt is an Olympian and two-time German champion.
 Injuries stalled her progress after a highly successful junior career, during which she won two European Championships gold medals and silver at the World Championships.
-But since moving to Zurich, she's recovered and rediscovered her winning ways.
+But since finding the perfect medical team, she’s recovered and rediscovered her winning ways.
 In 2021, she made her Olympic debut and claimed two national titles.
 Watch this space because, for Alexandra, this is just the start.

 Why running and how did you get started?
 I was a lively kid – maybe even a little too wild judging from the bruises on my legs – always running in the street in front of my parents' house with the older children.
 I started playing tennis at the age of five, but then at six, I started school and discovered my love for running, jumping and throwing.
 School sports festivals and the Federal Youth Games (Bundesjugendspiele) were always the best time of the year for me.

 I loved the competition and always wanted to be faster than the boys.
 Up to a certain age, I succeeded.

 On days where you might not feel like training, what inspires you to get out there?
 When things aren't so easy for me, I remind myself of my goals and think about the path I've taken so far.
 This motivates me and gives me the confidence to take on the tasks ahead.
 Plus, the feeling after a tough session is priceless.

 Can you tell us about a race that a) taught you a few lessons in this sport?
 Or b) you would want to relive?
 It would have to be both the 100m and 200m at the 2021 German Championships races in Braunschweig (I won gold in both).

 I learned so much during that weekend – about hard work and perseverance being worth it; about the capabilities of my body and mind; and about the power of emotions.

 Do you have a special pre-race ritual?
 In the morning, I set out to find the best coffee in town.
 After that, I try to move as little as possible.